yliaho/restyle-for-reddit/README.md

 ## Watch for file changes and publish to subreddit

 Restyle can watch for file changes and compile/publish the results to your subreddit automatically.
-Run `$ node_modules/.bin/restyle publish` once you're ready and watch the magic happen on your specified subreddit.
+Run `$ node_modules/.bin/restyle watch` once you're ready and watch the magic happen on your specified subreddit.

 ## Want to help make Restyle better?